-- 88. The representative of Vanuatu said that agriculture played a dominant role in the economy.
+115. The representative of Vanuatu said that agriculture played a dominant rôle in the economy.
 The main cash crop was copra.
 Cocoa cultivation and beef production was growing in importance.
-The beef industry was concentrated on Espiritu Santo, where Vanuatu's major slaughterhouse, constructed to international standards, was located. - 89.
-Vanuatu provided virtually no monetary grants to agricultural producers, but special incentives were offered through the Business Licence Committee and Customs Department.
-These incentives included exemption from business licence requirements for sellers and producers of agricultural products, special loans at relatively low interest rates from commercial banks, and special exemptions accorded to agricultural projects by the customs and tax authorities.
-The Department of Agriculture provided a small subsidy of VT 50 (about US\$0.4) per coconut seedling.
+The beef industry was concentrated on Espiritu Santo, where Vanuatu's major slaughterhouse, constructed to international standards, was located.

+116. Vanuatu provided virtually no monetary grants to agricultural producers, but special incentives were offered through the Business Licence Committee and Customs Department.
+These incentives included exemption from business licence requirements for sellers and producers of agricultural products, special loans at relatively low interest rates from commercial banks, special exemptions accorded to agricultural projects by the customs and tax authorities,

+117. The Department of Agriculture provided a small subsidy of about US\$0.4 (VT 50) per coconut seedling.
 Government policy had also been to provide small-holder producers of coffee with free planting materials and a subsidy on the purchasing price.

-- 90. The Vanuatu Commodities Marketing Board regulated the "beach" (farm-gate) price of copra on an ad hoc basis by using surpluses generated from trading activities and transfers of Lomé Convention funds under the commodity price stabilization scheme (Stabex) of the European Communities.
+118. The Vanuatu Commodities Marketing Board regulated the "beach" (farm-gate) price of copra on an ad hoc basis by using surpluses generated from trading activities and transfers of Lomé Convention funds under the commodity price stabilization scheme (Stabex) of the European Communities.
 Since 1984, the VCMB had accumulated losses approaching US\$20 million, but relatively high world market prices for copra and cocoa in recent years had reduced the need for price support to these sectors in Vanuatu.
 In 1996, the Government had used approximately VT 100 million (US\$900,000) as a once-off payment to support copra prices.
-The VCMB was now obliged by statute to fund its own activities without any subsidy from the Government. - 91.
-Vanuatu's commitments on agricultural tariffs, on domestic support and export subsidies for agricultural products are in the Schedule of Concessions and Commitments on Goods annexed to the draft Protocol of Accession to the WTO reproduced in the Appendix to this report.
+The VCMB was now obliged by statute to fund its own activities without any subsidy from the Government.